vignetteapp/.github/profile/README.md

 The organization houses all the related technologies, libraries and the Vignette application itself, along with our community processes and the roadmap.

-Vignette follows a open development model, where anyone can participate in the development itself and contribute their part into the project.
+Vignette follows an open development model, where anyone can participate in the development itself and contribute their part into the project.

 ## Ways to Contribute